JonathanMEdwards/subtext10/doc/language.md

 maybe some in customers  // 0 or more rows
 ```

-A link records a subset of the IDs in its target list.
-A link is edited in the UI with something like a pick list of the items in the target list.
+A link stores a subset of the IDs in its target list.
+Links are equal when their target lists are equal and they link the same items.
+A link is edited in the UI with something like a pick-list of the items in the target list (radio buttons for a singular link).
 Links can be modified with several functions that produce modified links:
 ```
 l link i              // add link to item with index i in target l unlink i            // unlink item with index i in target